WEHI-ResearchComputing/DPD_pipeline/README.md

 into your sh script means its taking in the first argument that you are passing to the code.
 It is possible to add as many as you want but you cannot use {0} as that references the script itself.

 Combining the example location and variable example gives the entire path and name of the file that has just been downloaded and can now be processed with your script.

+If there are multiple steps to your workflow please configure a script to be called that can handle that as the workflow calls one script only.

 ## Running
 In SLURM run the following command